-- When school is cancelled, delayed or dismissed early, parents will be notified via email, phone, and text notifications made through Infinite Campus. - School cancellation, delay, and early dismissal information will also be broadcast on local radio and TV stations. - If a delay occurs, information will be posted and distributed in the same manner. - If school is in session and an emergency occurs, s students will be transported as soon as possible following the incident. - In the event of an emergency, parents are requested not to call the school, but monitor the website, email, and text messages.
+When school is cancelled, delayed or dismissed early, parents will be notified via email, phone, and text notifications made through Infinite Campus.

+School cancellation, delay, and early dismissal information will also be broadcast, on local radio and TV stations.

+If a delay occurs, information will be posted and distributed in the same manner.

+If school is in session and an emergency occurs, students will be transported as soon as possible following the incident.

+In the event of an emergency, parents are requested not to call the school, but monitor the website, email, and text messages.

+TRANSFERS OUT OF DISTRICT

+When a student moves out of the district, we ask that parents give advance notice so that student records can be prepared.
+Parents have the right to review the child's records prior to the records being sent to the receiving school.

+All books and technology must be checked in and all charges must be paid before leaving the district.